Hucaru/Valhalla/README.md

 * To stop/start a single container run docker-compose stop/start \<name e.g. login-server\>
 * To rebuild and start a container incase of source updates run docker-compose build && docker-compose up -d --no-deps \<name e.g. channel-server\>, it will say that the login-server is being rebuilt, this is because all the servers run off of the same base image

-***note: curently the logins server tells the client the channel server at a fixed ip address. change this before docker-compose build***
+***note: curently the login server tells the client the channel server at a fixed ip address. change this before docker-compose build***

 ***note: database data is stored as docker volume***